Find Me Falling

 Find Me Falling is a 2024 romantic comedy film written and directed by Stelana Kliris.
+It stars Harry Connick Jr. and the cast also includes Agni Scott, Ali Fumiko Whitney, and Clarence Smith.

-It stars Harry Connick Jr. as an American rock star who takes a break from his career to live in a remote house near a cliff in Cyprus, which he discovers is a suicide hotspot.
-The cast also includes Agni Scott, Ali Fumiko Whitney, and Clarence Smith.
+American rock star John Allman, frustrated by an unsuccessful album, takes a break from his career to live in a remote house near a cliff in Cyprus, which he discovers is a suicide hotspot.
+There, he reconnects with old flame Sia, uncovering a long-guarded secret.

 The film was released by Netflix on July 19, 2024.
 It received mixed reviews.

 Plot

-After his latest album is poorly received, American rock star John Allman spontaneously moves to Cyprus and buys a remote house on a cliff.
-A few days later, he witnesses a man commit suicide by jumping off the cliff.

-Local police captain Manoli explains to John that the cliff is a well-known suicide hotspot, leading John to realize why the house was so inexpensive.
-John is warned that the suicide rate can be very high and is given Manoli's phone number to report future instances.
+After his latest album is poorly received, American rock star John Allman spontaneously moves to Cyprus.
+Buying a remote house on a cliff, a few days later, he witnesses a man commit suicide jumping off it.
+Local police captain Manoli explains the cliff is a well-known suicide hotspot, which explains why the house was so inexpensive.
+Warned that the suicide rate can be very high, he is given Manoli's phone number to report future instances.

-John goes into town and asks for home grocery delivery, surprising the shop owner when he tells her which house he lives in.
-The next day, Melina, a shop girl, delivers John's food.
-She recognizes him as a famous musician, and he explains that he has moved to Cyprus to escape his life.
-He later calls his manager Jimmy to explain where he is.
+John goes into town and asks for home grocery delivery, surprising the shop owner when he says which house he bought.
+The next day, shop girl Melina delivers John's food.
+She recognizes John as a famous musician, and he explains he has moved to Cyprus to escape his life.
+He later calls his manager Jimmy to reveal where he is.

 When the mother of the man who jumped comes to the cliff, John calls Manoli.
-The woman is helped and Manoli invites him to the tavern in town, where they hear Melina sing.
-Manoli suggests John would be a good match for his sister.
-John is then introduced to a table of locals, including Sia, a woman he'd met in Cyprus many years ago, although they both pretend not to know the other.
-The others recognize that John is a rock star and mention his most famous song, which is about falling in love; although the song was about Sia, he insists it was not inspired by a real person and leaves.
+Later, the captain invites him to the tavern in town.
+There, they hear Melina sing, and Manoli suggests John would be a good match for his sister.

+John is then introduced to a table of locals, including Sia, a woman he knew in Cyprus many years ago, although they both pretend not to know the other.
+The others recognize John the rock star and mention his most famous song, which is about falling in love.
+Although the song was about Sia, he insists it was not inspired by a real person, and leaves.

 Sia follows John out, and he confronts her about pretending not to know him.
-She asks him why he's back in Cyprus, but he doesn't know how to answer, and they suddenly share a passionate kiss.
-Sia spends the night at John's house, sneaking out in the morning.
+She asks him why he is back in Cyprus, but he does not know how to answer, and they suddenly share a passionate kiss.
+Sia spends the night at John's, sneaking out in the morning.